dailystory/docs/articles/campaigns/index.md

 <iframe src="https://player.vimeo.com/video/382681057" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+> When you Pause a campaign all the campaign's assets are marked as paused as well.

+## Delete a Campaign<a name="delete-campaign"></a>
+When a campaign is deleted the campaign is disabled, but is not permanently deleted immediately.
+But, after 7-10 days the campaign and all its assets are permanently deleted.

+To undelete a campaign, navigate to the Deleted Campaigns view and click the "Activate Campaign" button.

+<iframe src="https://player.vimeo.com/video/382682922" width="640" height="480" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Add Segments to a Campaign
 When assets, such as [emails](/emails/), are used in your campaign, only those contacts are able to receive messaging from that campaign.